MicrosoftDocs/power-automate-docs/articles/minit/favorites-panel.md

 ---
-title: Frequently used parameters for the favorites panel (preview)
+title: Frequently used parameters for the favorites panel
-description: Learn how to define a default list of favorite parameters in the Minit desktop application in process advisor.
+description: Learn how to define a default list of favorite parameters in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka